jamega/russian-keyboardlayout-with-accents/README.md

 Linux (Debian 10 with XFCE)
 ---------------------------

-Edit your "ru" file : /usr/share/X11/xkb/symbols/ru
-I changed (for simplicity) the "Russian" layout.
+Replace (or Edit) your "ru" file : /usr/share/X11/xkb/symbols/ru I changed (for simplicity) the "Russian" layout.
-Add the "Combining Acute" (0x01000301) as I do for the <TLDE> key. key <TLDE> { [ 0x01000301, tilde ] };
+Add the "Combining Acute" (0x01000301) as I do for the \<TLDE\> key.

+Example:
+key \<TLDE\> { [ 0x01000301, tilde ] };

-Now when you press this key the preceding key gets a diacritic I have to remove and re-add the Russian keyboard layout in XFCE for it to take.  (there are many ways to do this, but this seems the cleanest workflow)
+Now when you press this key the preceding letter gets a diacritic I have to remove and re-add the Russian keyboard layout in XFCE Keyboard Control Panel (Layout tab) for it to activate.

 If you're interested in "going deep" with xkb modifications, I found this page extremely helpful. https://medium.com/@damko/a-simple-humble-but-comprehensive-guide-to-xkb-for-linux-6f1ad5e13450